On Perception Safety Requirements and Multi Sensor Systems for Automated Driving Systems 2020-01-0101

-The paper investigates prerequisites for applying a systematic methodology for analyzing redundancy in a multi-sensor system in relation to a conceptual ADS functional architecture.
-The analysis must address the complexity that comes with partly overlapping sensor data from different sensors and consider variations in performance and characteristics due to changes in the environmental conditions.
-A systematic methodology for analyzing redundancy aims at providing the arguments on how several sensors in a system, when appropriately combined, together meet an assigned safety requirement on a higher level.
-Each sensor will then be assigned a certain responsibility and contributes with pieces of information.
-A set of questions of importance to address as a foundation for such a methodology is defined and discussed.
-The definition of redundancy and independence between sensors are discussed as well as the application of statistical methods for probabilistic sensor data.
+One major challenge in designing SAE level 3-5 Automated Driving Systems (ADS) is to define requirements for the perception system that would enable argumentation for safe operation.
+The safety requirements on the perception system can only be fulfilled through redundancy in the sensor hardware.
+It is, however, a challenge to specify the redundancy that is required in the sensor system.
+Safe operation for an ADS is significantly more difficult compared to advanced driver assistance systems (ADAS).
+The safety argumentation for ADAS typically argues that in case of a failure in the sensor array a fail-silent behavior is acceptable because the human driver can take control of the vehicle back.
+This argumentation however is not possible when developing level 4 or higher automation.
+This paper investigates prerequisites for applying a systematic methodology for analyzing redundancy in a multi-sensor system and the relation to a conceptual ADS functional architecture.
+This analysis must address the complexity that comes with partially overlapping sensor data from different sensors and considers variations in performance and characteristics due to changes in the environmental conditions.
+The paper introduces the term incomplete redundancy and presents a systematic methodology for analyzing redundancy.
+The aim is to provide arguments for how several sensors in a system, when appropriately combined, meet an assigned safety requirement on a higher level.
+Each sensor will then be assigned a certain responsibility and contributes with a sub-set of information.
+A set of questions of importance to address as a foundation for such a methodology are defined and discussed.
+The definitions of redundancy and independence between sensors are discussed as well as contract-based functional safety to adapt to different environmental and operating conditions.

 Anders Cassel, Carl Bergenhem, Ole Martin Christensen, Hans-Martin Heyn, Susanna Leadersson-Olsson, Mario Majdandzic, Peng Sun, Anders Thorsén, Jörgen Trygvesson